 Choose your best performing social media platforms to highlight any holiday sales, gift guides, or product pages, and maybe consider including a promo code for your dedicated social media followers.
 Make a spreadsheet with information for every post on every platform, curated down to the last image and character.
 A great contender to use this time around is the new Google Posts, which show up in the Graphic Knowledge graph for your Business.
 Use a large 750×750 image with some short text, and the post itself will stay live for 7 days.

 ‘This is the season for creating new holiday specific content, or to update pieces from the year prior, to help with this process you can visit this website https://seotoolscentre.com/online-sentence-counter.
 Try creating gift guides or other holiday-themed pages that inform your viewers while allowing you to show your latest products.
 Make sure the pieces are packed with high-quality images and optimized for your most important keywords.
 Each piece is a new opportunity to rank for a long-tail keyword phrase.
 Afterwards, consider creating a page that relays all your holiday-related content in one spot.

-It should be a given that you have Google Analytics setup, so the next step is to make sure you can track any leads or user engagement.
+If you’re an architect, it should be a given that you have seo for architects setup, so the next step is to make sure you can track any leads or user engagement.
 One tracking method for the arsenal is using Goals.
 You can set up goals to track contact form submissions, newsletter signups, e-commerce purchases, phone calls, and more.
 If you want to know traffic details, you can also use UTM parameters for custom campaigns.
 When someone clicks on a certain URL that has UTM parameters, those tags are sent back to your Google Analytics for tracking.
 With UTM tags, you can track specific banner ads on your website, signatures in an email, downloads for an eBook, or a link from a Twitter post.